sandeep-papudesi/my-social-connect-api/README.md

 |   5   | Which user has lowest connections | Run testGetMinConnections() method in SocialConnectResourceTests.java class  |

 ### Testing the REST Services
-All these features are enabled as REST services.
+Below features are enabled as REST services.
 We can test the same using below URL

 | S.No  | Feature  		| REST service details|
 |-------| ------------- | -----------------------|